-You gain access to your Patron’s expanded spell-list.
-If your patron grants cantrips, you gain those as well.
+You gain access to your patron’s expanded spell list.
+If your patron grants cantrips, you gain those as well (See Player’s Handbook, pg. [x] or Xanathar’s Guide to Everything, pg. [x] for your patron’s expanded spell lists.).
 These are all Warlock spells for you.
-Your patron’s expanded spell list can be found under in the Warlock subsection of the Player’s Handbook or Xanathar’s Guide to Everything.

-You may learn a spell from the Warlock spell list at 4th level, 7th level, 8th level, 10th level, 11th level, 13th level, 14th level, 16th level, 19th level, and 20th level.
-You must have a spell slot of high enough level to cast the spell to learn it.
+You may learn a spell from the warlock spell list at 4th level, 7th level, 8th level, 10th level, 11th level, 13th level, 14th level, 16th level, 19th level, and 20th level.
+In order to learn a spell, you must have a spell slot of high enough level to cast it.

 Spell Slots

+You have 2 warlock spell slots, of a level determined by your fighter’s level (See Table 2: Spell Slot Level by Character Level, below, to determine the level of your spell slots.).

-You have two Warlock spell slots.
-If you gain Warlock spell slots from another source, you must choose whether you have these spell slots or the Warlock spell slots from the other source.
+If you gain warlock spell slots from another source, you must decide at character creation or upon gaining the second set of spell slots whether your character will use these spell slots or the warlock spell slots from the other source; the two sets of spell slots will not stack.

-You gain an additional Warlock spell slot at 17th level in this class.

-You regain expended spell slots at the end of a long or short rest.

-From 3rd to 6th level, your spell slots are 2nd level.
-From 7th to 12th level, your spell slots are 3rd level.
-From 13th to 18th level, your spell slots are 4th level.
-From 19th to 20th level, your spell slots at 5th level.
+Table 2.
+Spell Slot Level by Character Level